Company Philosophy

 novatek-wireframe-img5-2.png (496 KB)

-The Company conducts annual performance assessments to examine the achievements of middle and senior management personnel; these assessments serve as a reference when awarding promotions and reviewing individual salaries and compensation at the management level.
-Moreover, the Human Resources Department has designed and implemented a comprehensive mentorship and talent development mechanism, through which it defines key positions and periodically evaluates the list of promising middle and senior management candidates.
-This ensures that the senior leadership team always has an ample pool of high-quality successors.
+The Company conducts annual performance assessments to evaluate the achievements of middle and senior management; these assessments serve as a reference for promotion decisions and reviews of management-level salaries and compensation.
+The Human Resources Department has also designed and implemented a comprehensive mentorship and talent-development mechanism that identifies key positions and periodically reviews a roster of high-potential middle and senior management candidates, ensuring the senior leadership team has an adequate pool of qualified successors.
+We review staff development progress annually and adjust development plans accordingly, using the results as part of the succession assessment for the senior leadership team.

 Functional Committee and Policies